 Thankfully, God feels the same way about us.

 I have moments when I'm rather snotty.
 Moments when my heart harbors frustration and I speak sharply to my kids, moments when I lose my patience.
-It's unattractive, and yet, whenever I come to God and present myself caked with ugliness, he extends his arms to draw me close again.
+It's unattractive, yet when I approach God and present myself caked with ugliness, he extends his arms to draw me close again.
 Willingly.
 Without judgment.

 I shouldn't resist him.
 He's not repelling me.
 But he does want to clean me up.